 Download a log of all material events that have occured in your account

-Organizations with a Studio Enterprise plan can export and download an audit log of all material events that have occurred in the organization over a given timeframe.
-You can find the interface to request an export of auditable events under the Audit tab of your organization's homepage:
+Organizations with an Enterprise plan can export and download an audit log of all material events that have occurred in the organization over a given timeframe.

 Audit log data is available from July 2021 onward.

 When creating an audit log export, you specify a time range, along with optional filters to limit actions to a particular user or graph.
 The maximum time range that you can request audits for is 180 days, as definied by our retention policy.